-The students are now going to consider how their definition of tolerance compares to the government's understanding of fundamental British values.
-Using Slide 5, explain to students that there are a set of values which are the cornerstone of British life, which we call fundamental British values:- democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+The students are now going to consider how their definition of tolerance compare to the government's understanding of fundamental British Values.
+Using Slide 4 explain to students that there are a set of values which are the cornerstone of British life, which we call fundamental British Values:- democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

-- Why is tolerance a fundamental British value? - Do you have to agree with a belief to tolerate it? - What beliefs would you not tolerate? - Is tolerance always the best approach?
+- Why is tolerance a fundamental British Value? - Do you have to agree with a belief to tolerate it?

+- What beliefs would you not tolerate? - Is tolerance always the best approach?
 Should we tolerate FGM, racism etc?